Survive a grilling with these tasty bbq tips.

 – One cup of cooked quinoa = 1 slice of non-fat mozzarella cheese

 If you’re keen to learn more about iron and protein, why our bodies need it and the varieties of food sources you can find it, check out the Nutrition FAQs on the Less Meat Less Heat website.

 Everyone knows the key to a good BBQ is good company and lots of tasty food to go around.
 So my advice for spreading the climatarian love is to bring a few extra bits to share.
-All it takes is a few dips here and a few bites there to get people talking about good food and keep them coming back for more.
+All it takes is a few bites here and there to get people talking about good food and keep them coming back for more.
 They say the way to a person’s heart is through their stomach.
 Funny that; it’s also the way to a healthier planet.